 We use synthetic lacquers for polishing; we minimise their impact by using a pressurised lacquer system, which reduces both compressed air and lacquer use by at least 30%.
 This in turn reduces the amount of fumes and solids entering our extraction system.
-The system incorporates two sets of filters to remove the majority of particulates from the outflow.
-As less toxic materials are developed, we constantly review the types of polishes used and will move to water-based systems as quickly as possible.
+The system incorporates two sets of filters to remove most particulates from the outflow.
+As less toxic materials are developed, we constantly review the types of polishes used and will move to water-based systems as soon as practical.